NOW STREAMING AT HOME FOR FOR $12

-“Killer of Sheep is one of the most striking debuts in movie history and an acknowledged landmark in African-American film.” – Terrence Rafferty, GQ
+“One of the most striking debuts in movie history and an acknowledged landmark in African-American film.” – Terrence Rafferty, GQ

 Frustrated by money problems, he finds respite in moments of simple beauty: the warmth of a coffee cup against his cheek, slow dancing with his wife in the living room, holding his daughter.
 The film offers no solutions; it merely presents life — sometimes hauntingly bleak, sometimes filled with transcendent joy and gentle humor.
 Killer of Sheep was shot on location in Watts in a series of weekends on a budget of less than $10,000, most of which was grant money.
 Finished in 1977 and shown sporadically, its reputation grew and grew until it won a prize at the 1981 Berlin International Film Festival.
 Since then, the Library of Congress has declared it a national treasure as one of the first fifty on the National Film Registry and the National Society of Film Critics selected it as one of the “100 Essential Films” of all time.
 (Dir. by Charles Burnett, 1977, USA, 80 mins., Not Rated)